NBISweden/grave/README.md

 #### vg deconstruct

-- `VG_DECONSTRUCT` uses `vg deconstruct` to produce a VCF file with a line for every snarl (bubble) in the graph.
+- `vg deconstruct` produces a VCF file with a line for every snarl (bubble) in the graph.
 Allele information (reference vs alt) is taken from paths in the graph, read more [here](https://github.com/vgteam/vg/wiki/VCF-export-with-vg-deconstruct)

 #### vg call

-- `VG_GENOTYPE` uses `vg call` to genotype graph variants in mapped samples (i.e., no novel variant calling), read more [here](https://github.com/vgteam/vg/wiki/SV-Genotyping-and-variant-calling#genotyping-a-VCF-using-the-graph)
+- `vg call` genotypes graph variants present in each mapped sample (i.e., no novel variant calling), read more [here](https://github.com/vgteam/vg/wiki/SV-Genotyping-and-variant-calling#genotyping-a-VCF-using-the-graph)

 ### Provided variant calling tools